mntone/Data.Amf/Document/Root.IAmfArray.md

 Method           |Description
 -----------------|-----------
 GetBooleanAt     |Gets the Boolean value at the specified index if the ValueType of the value at that index is Boolean.
-GetDoubleAt      |Gets the Double value at the specified index if the ValueType of the value at that index is Double.
-GetIntegerAt     |Gets the Integer value at the specified index if the ValueType of the value at that index is Integer.
+GetNumberAt      |Gets the Number value at the specified index if the ValueType of the value at that index is Number.
 GetStringAt      |Gets the String value at the specified index if the ValueType of the value at that index is String.
 GetDateAt        |Gets the Date value at the specified index if the ValueType of the value at that index is Date.
 GetObjectAt      |Gets the ByteArray value at the specified index if the ValueType of the value at that index is Object.